Chapter 8: Psychological Non-Attachment

 “Oh, I see.
 Sorry!”
 Dr. Krishnan said.
 He got up and sat down on the floor.

 Then Swami Sivanadaji Maharaj came, and said, “Hey, you are sitting on the floor!
 Sit on the chair.”

 “No, it’s all right,” he said.

 “No!
-No!"
-He pulled him up and made him sit on the chair, and then all looked up.
+No!”
+Swami Sivanandaji Maharaj pulled him up and made him sit on the chair, and then all looked up.
 This is the same man!
 The brahmachari felt so ashamed.
-Anyone else would have given a retort or shown a sign of resentment, but he did not though he was an important personality, really speaking.
+Anyone else would have given a retort or shown a sign of resentment, but Dr. Krishnan did not though he was an important personality, really speaking.

-The greatness of a person does not depend upon outward publicity or even recognition by others.
+The greatness of a person does not depend upon outward publicity or even on recognition by others.
 One’s greatness is a self-sufficient qualification which is self-existent and can shine by itself, like the sun in the sky.
-It is absence of real importance that makes us feel that we are small, and it gets annoyed when it is not recognised.
+It is absence of real importance that makes us feel that we are small, and we get annoyed when we are not recognised.
 The more is our vidya, the more also is our vinaya.
 The greater is our knowledge and wisdom, the deeper is our sense of humility.
 The bigger we become inwardly, the smaller we look outside in the eyes of people, so that when we are the largest inside, we may look almost nothing to the public eye.
 This is very important to remember.
 The characteristics of a true spiritual life are the other side of ego-centricity of any kind.
-Lokeshana—love of name, fame and power, and self-affirmation of any kind is contrary to true spiritual aspiration.
-The complex of superiority, which is really not there, is a bane on human nature.
+Lokeshana—love of name, fame and power, and self-affirmation of any kind—is contrary to true spiritual aspiration.
+The superiority complex is a bane on human nature.
 This has to be avoided.

 There are other features which are our weaknesses, which we have to look into later on.